stschubert/VPR_Tutorial/README.md

 ## Requirements
-The code was tested with the following library versions:
+The code was tested with the following library versions.
+Note that Tensorflow or PyTorch is only required if the corresponding image descriptor is used.
 ```
 pipreqs VPR_Tutorial/ --print
 ```
 - matplotlib==3.1.2
 - numpy==1.17.4
-- Pillow==9.4.0
+- Pillow==9.5.0
 - scikit_image==0.19.3
 - scipy==1.3.3
 - skimage==0.0
+- tensorflow==2.12.0
+- tensorflow_hub==0.13.0
-- tensorflow==2.10.0
+- torch==1.13.1+cpu
-- tensorflow_hub==0.12.0
+- torchvision==0.14.1+cpu

 ## List of existing open-source implementations for VPR (work in progress)